Malaysia–North Korea relations: Assassination of Kim Jong-nam in Malaysia

 On 30 March, after negotiations between both sides to end their dispute, all stranded Malaysians in North Korea and North Koreans in Malaysia were allowed to return to their respective countries with a recent receipt of a letter from the deceased's family requesting the remains of Kim's be returned to his country following the completion of further autopsy.

-Shortly after the deal, Malaysian Prime Minister Najib Razak said that the Government of Malaysia had no intention to cut diplomatic ties with North Korea and considers the hostage crisis over, hoping that North Korea will never resort to unlawful action and going against international law again for holding up hostages.
+Shortly after the deal, Malaysian Prime Minister Najib Razak said that the Government of Malaysia had no intention to cut diplomatic ties with North Korea and considered the hostage crisis over, expressing hope that North Korea would never resort to unlawful action and go against international law again for taking hostages.

-However, in the aftermath of the incident, in September 2017, the Malaysian government banned all of its citizens from travelling to North Korea, with the Malaysian government’s view that travel to North Korea would be permitted once the diplomatic situation became normal.
+However, in the aftermath of the incident, in September 2017, the Malaysian government banned all of its citizens from travelling to North Korea, with the Malaysian government's view that travel to North Korea would be permitted once the diplomatic situation became normal.
 In 2018, Malaysia chose not to accept the North Korean invitation to attend military parades in Pyongyang.

-Following the 2018 North Korea–United States Summit held in Singapore on 12 June 2018, the new Malaysian-led government of Pakatan Harapan under Prime Minister Mahathir Mohamad said "the world should not treat North Korea leader Kim Jong-un with skepticism and instead learn from his new attitude towards bringing about peace".
+Following the 2018 North Korea–United States Summit held in Singapore on 12 June 2018, the new Pakatan Harapan government in Malaysia under Prime Minister Mahathir Mohamad said "the world should not treat North Korea leader Kim Jong-un with skepticism and instead learn from his new attitude towards bringing about peace".
 In a joint press conference in Tokyo with Japan, he said: "We hoped for a successful outcome from the historic meeting", adding that "Malaysia will re-open their embassy in North Korea as an end to the diplomatic row over the assassination of Kim Jong-nam".
 On 13 February 2019, Mahathir said that Malaysia will settle its problem with North Korea soon after the second summit between North Korea and the United States held in Vietnam on 27 February.
 On 25 October 2019, Mahathir met with the President of the Presidium of the Supreme People's Assembly Choe Ryong-hae in Baku, Azerbaijan, to discuss re-establishing diplomatic ties.